manticoresoftware/manticoresearch-php/docs/searchclass.md

 ### sort()

 Adds a sorting rule.
-The sort rules will be used as they are added.
+The sort rules will be applied in the order they are added.

 It can accept two parameters:

 - attribute or alias name
 - direction of sorting; can be `asc` or `desc`

-If the attribute is a MVA, a third parameter can be used to set which value to choose from the list
+If the attribute is a MVA (multi-valued attribute), a third parameter can be used to set which value to choose from the list:
 - mode can be `min` or `max`

 ```php